Manmit124/Company-Portfolio-/README.md

 # cv
 Company CV Website
-This is the my first website i build in my web devlopement career.
-The Company CV Website is a static web application created using pure HTML.
+My first website which I built through Angela's web development course The Company CV Website is a static web application created using pure HTML.
 It serves as an online portfolio and provides information about the company's background, services, team members, and contact details.

 Features